Quantized Coulomb branch of 4d $\mathcal{N}=2$ $Sp(N)$ gauge theory and spherical DAHA of $(C_N^{\vee}, C_N)$-type: BPS loops in 4d gauge theories on

 Here, we define \(\hat{L}_{({\bm p},{\bm q})}:=\widehat{\langle L_{({\bm p},{\bm q})} \rangle }\).
-Thus, the deformation quantization of the vev of loop operators is identified with the operator product of loop operators themselves \cite{Okuda:2019emk}, and the algebra of loop operators is defined via the operator product expansion of loop operators.
-For 3d \(\mathcal{N}=4\) gauge theories, the same procedure \eqref{eq:weylwig}-\eqref{eq:defcol} defines the algebra of Coulomb branch operators, i.e., the algebra of Coulomb branch scalars and monopole operators.
-It was shown in \cite{Okuda:2019emk} that the algebra of Coulomb branch operators, defined using the Moyal product and the Weyl-Wigner transformation of the localization formula, agrees with the (abelianized) quantized Coulomb branch in the sense of \cite{Bullimore:2015lsa}.
+Thus, the deformation quantization of the VEVs of loop operators is identified with the operator product of loop operators \cite{Okuda:2019emk}, and the algebra of loop operators is defined via the operator product expansion of loop operators.
+For 3d \(\mathcal{N}=4\) gauge theories, the same procedure \eqref{eq:weylwig}--\eqref{eq:defcol} defines the algebra of Coulomb branch operators, i.e., the algebra of Coulomb branch scalars and monopole operators.
+It was shown in \cite{Okuda:2019emk} that the algebra of Coulomb branch operators defined using the Moyal product and the Weyl--Wigner transformation of the localization formula agrees with the (abelianized) quantized Coulomb branch in the sense of \cite{Bullimore:2015lsa}.